 This is a lively read, aimed at a general audience, but manages to be a solid introduction to the principles of language change and variety and the view of linguistic relativity that these follows ineluctably from these facts.
 If you feel you have a strong, detailed understanding of this subject already, then this text is not absolutely necessary.
 (Nor is it the only text by which you can acquire this understanding—there are several other books by John McWhorter that may fit the bill.
 There are precious few by other writers that are as accessible, though you may wish to browse through the books listed here.)

 - Phonetic Symbol Guide, by William Ladusaw and Geoffrey Pullum

 - The Sound Patterns of Spoken English, by Linda Shockey.
 (This is an advanced text, and should be tackled after Catford and Collins and Mees.)

-The enrollment fee for the Certification is $3,200.
+The enrollment fee for Certification varies slightly based on location.